GOP support for same-sex marriage protections builds in U.S. Senate - NewsBreak

 “Obviously, the courts would still have to determine whether a state has a valid public policy exception reason for this,” Stacy said.
 “But [the bill] would provide a mechanism to get an answer to those questions quickly.
 And we think ultimately the courts would determine that those should be recognized.
 But obviously it’s not an ironclad guarantee.”

-Same-sex couples, he said, would once again be required to travel to get married, if the Supreme Court overturns Obergefell and if their home state chooses not to allow those marriages.
+Same-sex couples, he said, would once again be required to travel to get married if the Supreme Court overturns Obergefell and their home state chooses not to allow those marriages.

 “You would have to travel, which is obviously suboptimal,” Stacy.
 “And then, of course, those states would not recognize those marriages, presumably for state benefits.
 So there’s lots of obvious benefits that flow from state law, and rights and responsibilities that flow from state law.
 And so we’d be back to a patchwork of protections.”